algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

 - During the Test Design phase, all test cases are written directly with this templates: [testcase.yml]().
 Any change to the test case will be directly updated in Github issues.
 <br>

-- Each Tester will directly access their respective assigned test cases and update the status of each executed step in Github issues.
+- Each software engineer will directly access their respective assigned test cases and update the status of each executed step in Github issues.
 <br>

-- Any bug encountered will be raised in Github issues to the particular Test case.
+- Any bug encountered will be raised in Github issues to the particular test case.
 <br>

 - During bug fix testing, bugs are re-assigned back to the QA's to verify the bug fix.
 The QA's verifies the bug fix and updates the status directly in Github issues.